 Whether you call it Cream City, Brew City, or Miltown, Milwaukee is rich in history and has so much to offer.
 Even if you’ve lived here your whole life, it’s worth marveling at all of Milwaukee’s hotspots from time to time.
 In honor of Milwaukee Day (April 14th or 4/14 , the area code for Milwaukee), visit local landmarks and take in the sights on this walking tour of our great city!

 A: Veterans Park | 1010 N. Lincoln Memorial Drive

 Located along Lake Michigan, Veterans Park is home to a revered statue of WWII Army General Douglas MacArthur.
 It also has large, grassy areas for relaxation and a paved area called the Oak Leaf Trail, which was once underwater.
 Veterans Park is a great starting point for a walking tour, as you’ll likely be inspired by others you’ll see enjoying the day.
 You’ll notice many people walking or running, flying kites, or enjoying the long lagoon with paddle boating or kayaking.
 There’s also a Vietnam memorial, in honor of those killed in action, those who returned home, and POW/MIA’s.

 B: War Memorial Center |750 N. Lincoln Memorial Drive

-, “to honor the dead by serving the living,” was originally commissioned in 1950 and was finished seven years later.
+This shrine, “to honor the dead by serving the living,” was originally commissioned in 1950 and was finished seven years later.
 Its architect, Eliel Saarinen, passed away before it was completed, so his son, Eero, took over the project and brought it to life.
 With a design influenced by abstract geography, the western face of the building is adorned with a mosaic mural of more than one million pieces of marble and glass, created by Wisconsin artist Edmund Lewandowski.